-Upon the closing of this offering, our amended and restated certificate of incorporation will authorize us to issue up to 250,000,000 shares of common stock, \$0.0001 par value per share, and 10,000,000 shares of preferred stock, par value \$0.0001 per share.
+Upon the closing of this offering, our amended and restated certificate of incorporation will authorize us to issue up to shares of common stock, \$0.0001 par value per share, and shares of preferred stock, par value \$0.0001 per share.

-As of March 31, 2021, there were 3,612,947 shares of common stock issued and outstanding, held by 21 stockholders of record.
+As of March 31, 2021, there were

+shares of common stock issued and outstanding, held by

+stockholders of record.

-As of March 31, 2021, after giving effect to the conversion of all 15,345,279 outstanding shares of redeemable convertible preferred stock, which includes the conversion of the 3,846,150 shares of Series B redeemable convertible preferred stock we issued and sold in May 2021, into an equal number of shares of common stock, there would have been 18,958,226 shares of common stock outstanding, held by 25 stockholders of record.
+As of March 31, 2021, after giving effect to the conversion of all equal number of shares of common stock, there would have been record.

+outstanding shares of redeemable convertible preferred stock into an shares of common stock outstanding, held by stockholders of